 3 hours.
-Methods of rhetorical criticism as applied to public communication of the past and present, including but not limited to speeches, broadcasts, films, and campaigns.
+Methods of rhetorical criticism as applied to public communication of the past and present, including but not limited to speeches, broadcasts, films and campaigns.
 Analysis of current trends in rhetorical criticism.

-Prerequisite: COMM 300 Communication Theory and Research or instructor's permission.
+Prerequisite: junior standing or above.

 COMM 410 Gender Communication Across Cultures